The vitality of STC Alberta depends on the valuable contributions from our well-qualified volunteer team. Why volunteer?

 - President – The President supervises the affairs of the Alberta Chapter and the Administrative Council, presides at general and administrative meetings, and receives the support of the Past President.

 - Secretary – The Secretary records the minutes of the administrative meetings.
-Our meetings are typically once a month with a few skipped months here and there and a break for Summer.
+Our meetings are typically once a month with an occasional skipped month, a break during Christmas, and a break for Summer.

 - Treasurer – The Treasurer handles the organization’s finances and attends the administrative meetings to ensure bills and expenses are handled in a timely manner, and may attend other events to handle cash during registration.